 Environmental justice

-We believe in the fair treatment and meaningful involvement of all people regardless of race, color, national origin or income with respect to the development, implementation and enforcement of environmental laws, regulations and policies.
-Cheniere is committed to seeking out, respectfully listening and responding to the concerns of our stakeholders to understand their unique values and interests, including those on environmental issues.
-We strive to understand and mitigate the impacts of our operations, engage with affected stakeholders and contribute to meaningful economic community development.
-As part of our Social Performance Framework, in alignment with the U.S. Environmental Protection Agency’s (EPA) Office of Environmental Justice (EJ) , our stakeholder engagement approach includes EJ communities as a specific stakeholder group.
+We prioritize equitable treatment and involvement of all individuals irrespective of race, color, national origin or income in the development, implementation and enforcement of environmental laws, regulations and policies.
+Cheniere is dedicated to acknowledging and addressing the concerns of our stakeholders, including those related to environmental justice (EJ) issues, by actively listening and responding respectfully.
+We endeavor to comprehend and mitigate the effects of our operations, engage with impacted stakeholders and contribute to meaningful economic development within communities.

-Our Social Performance Framework includes a commitment to support the principles of EJ throughout our project life cycles by engaging and partnering with minority, tribal or economically disadvantaged communities.
-This includes a requirement to identify EJ issues when evaluating social risks and impacts and to help mitigate any disproportionate effects on communities composed predominately of people of color or those living below the poverty line.
+Aligned with the U.S. Environmental Protection Agency’s Office of Environmental Justice, our stakeholder engagement strategy includes a specific focus on EJ communities.
+Our Social Performance Framework commits us to uphold EJ principles throughout project life cycles, engaging and collaborating with minority, tribal or economically disadvantaged communities.
+This entails identifying and mitigating EJ issues during social risk assessments, particularly addressing impacts on communities predominantly composed of people of color or those below the poverty line.

-Our site-specific social impact assessments consider community-focused environmental and social impacts of our operations.
-This includes evaluating the presence of EJ communities based on local demographics, and potential EJ issues such as adverse effects to human health, the environment, climate and other cumulative impacts on disadvantaged communities, as well as the accompanying economic challenges of such impacts.
-We undertake these assessments at the early stages of project planning and update them throughout ongoing operations.
-Our approach is guided by international best practices, including the International Finance Corporation’s Environmental and Social Performance frameworks, Organisation for Economic Co-operation and Development’s guidance and the Equator Principles.
+Our site-specific social impact assessments evaluate the community-focused environmental and social effects of our operations.
+This involves assessing the presence of EJ communities based on local demographics and identifying potential EJ issues, such as adverse impacts on human health, the environment, climate and other cumulative effects on disadvantaged communities, along with associated economic challenges.
+These assessments are continuously updated during ongoing operations.
+Our approach adheres to international best practices, including the Environmental and Social Performance frameworks of the International Finance Corporation, guidance from the Organisation for Economic Cooperation and Development, and the Equator Principles.

-Considering and attempting to address potential environmental impacts is also included in our targeted stakeholder engagement and community investment efforts, and grievance processes.
+Addressing potential environmental justice impacts is integrated into our targeted stakeholder engagement, community investment initiatives and grievance procedures.